 |8:00 pm||Story Time|

-Easter Seals camps are thrilled to offer exciting non-traditional camp programmes.
-Please be aware however, that for safety reasons, specific criteria exists for participation in: white water rafting, out-trips and high ropes activities.
+Easter Seals camps are thrilled to offer exciting non-traditional camp programs.
+Please be aware however, that for safety reasons, specific criteria exists for participation in high ropes activities.
 Not all campers are well-suited for these activities.

 Frequently asked questions…